cobwebos/docs/articles/app-service/environment/firewall-integration.md

     AzureDiagnostics | where msg_s contains "Deny" | where TimeGenerated >= ago(1h)

-首次运行应用程序时，如果不知道所有的应用程序依赖项，则将 Azure 防火墙与 Azure Monitor 日志集成会很有用。 可以在 Azure Monitor 中详细了解 Azure Monitor 日志[分析日志数据](https://docs.microsoft.com/azure/azure-monitor/log-query/log-query-overview)。
+Integrating your Azure Firewall with Azure Monitor logs is useful when first getting an application working when you are not aware of all of the application dependencies.
+You can learn more about Azure Monitor logs from [Analyze log data in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/log-query/log-query-overview).

 ## <a name="dependencies"></a>依赖项